SUFFERING PRODUCES PERSEVERANCE

-I’m on my way,” I told my son, and pulled out into the icy February night.
+“I’m on my way,” I told my son, and pulled out into the icy February night.
 Snow crunched beneath the tires and a few flakes glittered in the headlights.

 My son had gotten sick with what we thought was the stomach flu on his brother’s 17th birthday and never got well.
 He’d lost 22 pounds in eight weeks and wound up on the acute care floor of Children’s Hospital.
-Five days into his stay, very late one evening, Sam’s surgeon walked into the waiting room, sat down across from my husband and I, and said, “I owe you an apology.
+Five days into his stay, very late one evening, Sam’s surgeon walked into the waiting room, sat down across from my husband and me, and said, “I owe you an apology.
 Your son is far sicker than he presents.”
 Sam was diagnosed with eosinophilic gastroenteritis that night, and other diagnoses soon followed: spontaneous pneumothorax, dysautonomia, autonomomic neuropathy, delayed sleep phase disorder, Ehlers-Danlos, and finally, after full exome sequencing, malignant hypothermia and several pathogenic mutations of the RYR1 and SCN11A genes.

 For three years, Sam worked with a team of specialists: gastroenterology, neurology, pulmonology, cardiology, urology, endocrinology, sleep medicine, internal medicine, pain medicine, and complex care doctors.

 He went from weeks at Children’s Hospital to months in a recliner to inching his way back to an active teen life.
 Sam’s diet was limited and he’d regained very little weight, but as he left for college three and a half years from the day he’d gotten sick, he was active again and enjoying his life.

-Then the phone rang in the middle of that icy February night, tears spilling the span of that long road north as I headed to campus to pick up my son.
+Then the phone rang in the middle of that icy February night.
+Tears spilled the span of that long road north as I headed to campus to pick up my son.
 I pulled up in front of his dorm and texted him, “I’m here.”

 Minutes later, Sam walked through the door, backpack slung across his shoulder, box of meds under his arm, and slumped into the seat beside me.